 Formula Analysis isn’t Fundamental Analysis

-Some investor thinks that performing simple formula like PER, DCF, PBV, is equal with fundamental analysis.
+Some investor thinks that performing simple formula like PER, DCF, and PBV, is equal to fundamental analysis.
 That is formula analysis, not fundamental.

-Honestly, formula analysis falls in a deeper pit than the previous twos.
+Honestly, formula analysis falls in a deeper pit than the previous two.

 If a financial figure doesn’t guarantee the expected result, how about the formula or ratio derived from that figure?

 “Everything is simple, but not simpler” | Albert Einstein

 Human loves simplicity.
 Sometimes, they try to comprehend complex phenomena into simple explanations or even formulas.
 In investing, the day trader is an obvious example.
 They try to understand the market – which is a representation of human psychology – only with price action.
 But they aren’t alone.
 An investor who relies solely on formulas like DCF or PER also has the same psychological bias.

 In ancient times, humans just say that Thor strikes with the thunder.
 In modern days, we know that it is an electron that flows through the sky due to extreme potential differences.
 The investor who thinks that could understand the market with oversimplification is like our prehistoric caveman.